 Getting a new dog is exciting for any family, but how do you know that a specific breed — like a cockapoo — is right for you?

-They typically live for about 15 years and make great family dogs.
+The dogs typically live for about 15 years and make great family dogs.

-If you love the look of these dogs but aren’t sure whether one is right for you, consider the following points as you make your decision.
+If you love the look of these companion dogs but aren’t sure whether one is right for you, consider the following points as you make your decision.

 Cockapoo health issues

 The good news is that this type of dog isn’t particularly prone to any specific health problems.
 Perhaps the biggest recurring issue is around eye defects such as progressive retinal atrophy.
-Like cocker spaniels, the dogs are prone to hip dysplasia, so it’s essential to maintain your dog’s healthy weight.
+Also, like cocker spaniels, the dogs are prone to hip dysplasia, so it’s essential to maintain your dog’s healthy weight.

 Cockapoos tend to live up to 15 years or so, with some getting close to 20 years.